 Balanced Funds Meaning

 In India, balanced funds generally have 30%-40% of its investment in Equity and the remaining in Bonds and (or) other debt investment instruments.
-These funds like others are also impacted by the movements in the stock markets as a certain portion is equity-oriented, however, values of these funds in a whole are to be less volatile in comparison to a 100% equity fund.
+These funds like others are also impacted by the movements in the stock markets as a certain portion is equity-oriented, however, values of these funds as a whole are to be less volatile in comparison to a 100% equity fund.

 Balance Funds Suitability

 It is an ideal option of investment primarily for investors who are either

 - looking for a stable and steady return with mid-term investment holding/return gain period (say 5 years)